yanlifang/UserManagement/README.md

 http://localhost:3000 can check the interface

-You can login either through facebook or google, and I will try to add two more options.
+You can login either through facebook or google or twitter.

-After you login, you can go back to http://localhost:3000 to homepage.
+After you login, users can be redirected to http://localhost:3000/success page.
-I did not redirect to homepage, because you have to go to facebook or google to logout if I redirect to homepage.

-You have to logout through google or facebook.
+You have to logout through google or facebook or twitter at this point.